Hello Design Sketchers!

 Coming from the countryside, I loved exploring the big city.

-We practiced sketching out of school to raise our sense of observation.
+We practiced sketching outside to raise our sense of observation.

-We had 4 hours to sketch without any distraction.
+We had 4 hours to sketch without any distractions.

 (TIP: If you can, go out drawing without your phone)